What does a conversion to Judaism (Giyur) involve?

 Find out your local Bet Din's requirements for a conversion to Judaism in your country.
 If you haven't done it yet, look up the closest Orthodox Jewish community to you and get in contact with the office or the Rabbi.
 Arrange a meeting with the Rabbi in order to tell your story and to communicate your wish to convert and contact one of the Rabbis of the community, tell him your story, ask about lessons and prayers as will have to start attending these on a regular basis.
 Note that all of the above won’t be easy, unlike other religions, in Judaism there is no interest in converting as many people as possible, there are no Jewish missionaries.

 Having a hard time to start the process?
-Feel free to contact us for more help.
+Feel free to contact me for more help.

 How can I convert to Judaism in Israel?

 The official conversion to Judaism in Israel goes through the Orthodox Rabbinate of the state Israel.
 This is the highest accepted conversion in Israel.
 While Israeli residents have an easier registration process, non-residents who wish to do their conversion to Judaism in Israel have to go through a complex acceptance process through a exception committee, called the Vaadat Charigim.
 If you are Israeli citizen, you can start your conversion to Judaism without complicated bureaucracy simply by joining one of the official conversion organizations (contact us for a list).
 If you are not an Israeli citizen you should read my full article on “How to convert to Judaism in Israel as a non-citizen” or watch my recorded session "Conversion in Israel".

 What is the advantage of converting to Judaism in Israel?